astarte-platform/astarte-kubernetes-operator/README.md

 ## Development

 Astarte's Operator is written in Go and built upon [Operator SDK](https://github.com/operator-framework/operator-sdk).
-It depends on Go 1.15.x, and requires Go Modules.
+It depends on Go 1.15.x, requires Go Modules and Kubernetes >= v1.19.

 The project is built with kustomize v3.8.7 and controller-gen v0.5.0.